AND KEEPING CLIENTS

 address of a Virginia licensed attorney responsible for its content or

-in the alternative, the firm may place the name of the responsible
+in the alternative, the firm may place the name and office address of the responsible

 attorney on file with the Virginia State Bar.
 Rule 7.1 (c).